Citrus sinensis L. Fruit Extract (40% nobiletin)

 Citrus bioflavonoids Formulating Principles and Rationale

 Many flavonoid molecules are part of plants’ protective responses to mild environmental stress.
 Consuming them tends to produce adaptive functional responses, upregulating pathways that provide stress resistance.
 We think of polymethoxylated flavones like nobiletin and citrus bioflavonoids in general as having threshold effects.
-When combined with other flavonoids we think it’s better to use them following hormetic dosing principles (see Neurohacker Dosing Principles).
+When combined with other flavonoids we think it’s better to use them following hormetic dosing principles (see Qualia Dosing Principles).
 Flavonoids are additive, and often complementary with other polyphenol compounds, so the combination of all polyphenols in a formulation should be considered when determining serving size (not the amount of a single polyphenol molecule in isolation).
 When we dose Citrus × sinensis we consider the content of other polyphenols in the formulation and adjust the serving accordingly.*

 Citrus bioflavonoids Key Mechanisms